The Abelian Sandpile Model on Fractal Graphs: Periodicity

 \subsection{Periodicity of Nested Graphs}

-For an understanding of the relationship between subsequent graph approximations, we now consider a sequence of finite subsets $B_n \subset V$, such that removing $B_n$ disconnects $G$ where at least one of the components is a finite connected graph, $F_n$, and $F_n$ satisfies the property that $F_1 \subseteq F_2 \subseteq \cdots$.
-Finally, define $S_n$ to be the graph of $F_n$ combined with vertices in $B_n$ as sinks; include edges in $E_n$ that combine elements of $F_n$ and $B_n$.
-We now fix a configuration $\eta$ on $F_1$.
+We now consider a sequence of finite subsets~${B_n \subseteq V}$ such that removing each~$B_n$ individually disconnects $G$ into two graphs, as before.
+Denote by~$F_n$ the finite connected graph resulting from the removal of~$B_n$, where the~$F_n$ form an increasing sequence~${F_1 \subseteq F_2 \subseteq \cdots}$.
+Finally, define~$S_n$ to be the graph of~$F_n$ combined with the vertices in~$B_n$ as sinks; include edges in~$E_n$ that connect elements of~$F_n$ and~$B_n$.
+We now fix a configuration~$\eta$ on~$F_1$.